Veterinary Technician Instructor - Part-time

 The list of essential functions is not exhaustive and may be supplemented.

-- Associates degree from an accredited institution recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation and three (3) years of occupational experience in the veterinary field OR
+- Associate degree from an AVMA CVTEA accredited program recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation (CHEA).

-- Must hold current teaching licenses, certifications or other designations as required by local, state or federal laws to work in the field.
+- Must hold current license, certification or other designation as required by local, state or federal laws to work in the veterinary field.

 - Verbal and written communication skills.